oroinc/documentation/user/back-office/sales/sales-territories.rst

 .. note:: Sales Territories are only available in the Enterprise edition.

-A :term:`sales territory <Sales Territories>` is the customer group or geographical area for which an individual sales person or a sales team holds responsibility.
-Territories can be based on various factors such as geography, industry, product line, the expected revenue, etc. Territory Management is a system by which customer accounts are grouped based on a defined set of criteria.
+A :term:`sales territory <Sales Territories>` is the customer group or geographical area for which an individual salesperson or a sales team holds responsibility.
+Territories can be based on various factors such as geography, industry, product line, expected revenue, etc. Territory Management is a system by which customer accounts are grouped based on a defined set of criteria.
 This makes for easy sharing of customer accounts among sales teams in your company.
-In the simplest scenario, you can assign tasks based on geographical territory relation, where a sales rep A can be responsible for country A, a sales rep B can be responsible for country B.
+In the simplest scenario, you can assign tasks based on geographical territory relation, where a sales rep A can be responsible for country A, and a sales rep B can be responsible for country B.

-Currently, the sales territory management is available for leads, opportunities and all types of customers.
+The sales territory management is available for leads, opportunities, and customers.

-With sales territories you can:
+With sales territories, you can:

 - Define territories for leads, opportunities, and any customer type
-- Organize and balance the workload of sales people
+- Organize and balance the workload of salespeople
 - Automatically assign records to different territories
 - Prioritize specific territories making sure they do not overlap
 - Filter data by territory via the dashboard widget